-In accordance with Government Auditing Standards, we have also issued our report dated June 23, 2017, on our consideration of the Department's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated June 22, 2018, on our consideration of the Department's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Department's internal control over financial reporting and compliance.

-Cookin Head Vick & P.C.
+Cochran Head Vick + Co., P.C.

-Kansas City, Missouri June 23, 2017
+Kansas City, Missouri June 22, 2018

-A Component Unit of the City of Kansas City, Missouri Management's Discussion and Analysis April 30, 2017
+A Component Unit of the City of Kansas City, Missouri Management's Discussion and Analysis April 30, 2018

 The Board of Police Commissioners (the Board), a state agency pursuant to the revised statutes of the State of Missouri, operates the Police Department of Kansas City, Missouri (the Department).
 Statutes provide the Board with exclusive management and control of the metropolitan police force for the City of Kansas City, Missouri (the City).
 The City is required to provide annual budgetary appropriations for this purpose.
-The Governor appoints and the Missouri Senate approves four Commissioners from the local community who, along with the Mayor of Kansas City, comprise the Board.
+The Governor of the state of Missouri appoints and the Missouri Senate approves four Commissioners from the local community who, along with the Mayor of Kansas City, comprise the Board.

-This discussion and analysis of the Department's financial performance provides an overview of the Department's financial activities for the fiscal year ended April 30, 2017.
+This discussion and analysis of the Department's financial performance provides an overview of the Department's financial activities for the fiscal year ended April 30, 2018.
 Please read it in conjunction with the Department's financial statements, which follow this section.
-All amounts, unless otherwise indicated, are expressed in thousands of dollars.